Treatment for chronic GVHD

 If you have diarrhoea and find it difficult to drink enough fluids, you may need to have a drip.
 If you can't eat for whatever reason, your doctor may suggest feeding you through a tube.
 The tube will be either through your nose into your stomach, or directly into your bloodstream through a central line, PICC line or portacath.

 Diarrhoea can make the skin get sore and break down around your anus.
 You will need to wash the area regularly to keep it clean.
 You may also need a barrier cream to stop the skin breaking down.
+Your doctor may give you medicines to help control the diarrhoea.
 There is more information on coping in the section about diarrhoea.

 If you feel sick your nurse will give you anti sickness drugs.
 If your sickness doesn’t improve your doctor may refer you to a bowel specialist (a gastroenterologist).
 There is more information about coping in the section on sickness.